Michael-Whittington/PDF_Chatbot/README.md

     index.storage_context.persist()
     return index
 ```
-The `def data ingestion_indexing()` is a function that is responsible for loading data and then creating an index of that data so that it can be queried.
+The `def data_ingestion_indexing()` is a function that is responsible for loading data and then creating an index of that data so that it can be queried.
 Below is a further breakdown of the code:
-- `documents` -
+- `documents` - This object leverages the `llama_index` `SimpleDirectoryReader`module to read the contents of a directory and return a list of documents (strings) that represents the contents of each file.
-- `index` -
+- `index` - This object creates a new instance of the `GPTVectorStoreIndex` class using a list of documents returned by `SimpleDirectoryReader`.
+This means that it's taking our `documents`, creating vector representations, and storing them for future querying.
+Additionally, it passes in the `create_service_context()` so that the `service_context` is properly configured, as it will be used by the index.
-- `index.storage_context.persist()` -
+- `index.storage_context.persist()` - This line saves the index to the location described in the code below.
+The `persist` method writes the index data to that location.
-- `return index` -
+- `return index` - This line returns the newly created index object so that it can be used later for querying.
 ```python
 def data_querying(input_text):
     #rebuild storage context